Skip to main content

 // Listen to an SSL socket server

-public function serverWithSSL(string $address, mixed $context = null): Promise;
+public function serverWithSSL(string $address, mixed $context = null): StreamSocket;

-public function connectWithSSL(string $address, int $timeout = 0, mixed $context = null): Promise;
+public function connectWithSSL(string $address, int $timeout = 0, mixed $context = null): StreamSocket;

 Overview